What Is Zero-Sum Trading? Why Trend Followers Win and Who Loses

 What is Zero Sum Trading?

-What is the following sum?
-Do you Want to Learn More then Download the PDF.
+Do you want to learn more?
+Download the PDF.
 This free report is about zero-sum trading, the single biggest reason trend followers win.
 In the long run, winners profit from trading because they have some consistent advantages allowing them to win slightly more often and, upon occasion, far larger profits than losers.
 Trend following provides those consistent advantages.

 In a zero-sum game, someone can win only if somebody else loses.